Kitware/LidarView/LVCore/Utilities/Animation/README.md

     carModel = smp.Transform(Input=carModelTmp)
 ```

-### How to add it to lidarview animations
+## How to add it to lidarview animations

-In a python script:
+### Using a python script

+- Define a LidarView processing pipeline
+- Make sure the trajectory and the data have a similar time base
+- Select what you want to show in the animation
+- Setup the animation
+- Play the animation

 #### Define a Lidarview processing pipeline

+See example_temporal_animation.py for an example.

 #### Make sure the trajectory and the data have a similar time base.
 To do so, you might need to update the trajectory with a timeshift